kinggoesgaming/SpongeDocs/source/plugin/main-class.rst

 .. note::

     The instructions within the Sponge Documentation assume that you have prior knowledge of Java.
-The Sponge API provides the foundation for you to begin creating plugins for Minecraft servers powered by Sponge; however, it is up to you to be creative and make your code work!
+The SpongeAPI provides the foundation for you to begin creating plugins for Minecraft servers powered by Sponge; however, it is up to you to be creative and make your code work!
 There are several free Java courses online if you have had little experience with Java.